ber532k/mkpdf/docs.md

 -d, \--debug
 : Print latexmk's output directly to stdout.
-If `-d` is specified as the only option, an interactive loop will be used to search through all relevant logfiles and display those that didn't, or didn't yet, exit ok.
+If `-d` is specified as the only option, an interactive loop will be used to search through all relevant logfiles and will display those that didn't, or didn't yet, exit ok.

 -o FILENAME, \--output=FILENAME
 : Specify a name for the output file.
 If this option is specified multiple